ryanmuller/pkb/README.md

 Wiki](https://github.com/WardCunningham/Smallest-Federated-Wiki)) is to
 interpret page data as a sequence of components.
 The most basic component is an editable text block, while others could be interactive widgets.
-Using a brand new type of component should be as easy as downloading a js file to your app and specifying the correct metadata.
+Using a brand new type of component is as easy as downloading a js file to your app and specifying the correct metadata.

 **Replication over reference.** Unfortunately URLs and API formats are unreliable.
 We favor locally replicating data whenever possible.
+Combined with flat file storage, this allows full or partial pkbs to be replicated regardless of platform or online connectivity.

 **Ubiquitous import.** We provide a web and PDF scraping API for turning any site on the web into a set of text block components.
-This should be fast and able to capture media.
+Scraping is fast and captures media.
+Importing features are extensible, allowing end users to write custom scrapers for structured data, such as Wikipedia pages.

 **Powerful collaboration.** Any pkb page can be copied with the web scraping tools.
-But we want to enable stronger collaborate with other pkb instances via identical replication of components.
+But we enable stronger collaborate with other pkb instances via identical replication of components.
 We can achieve this either with an API or by adding data attributes to the DOM.

 **Smart, eager assistance.** The interface creates opportunities for searching, organizating, and forming connections by using natural